fuc0003f/recom-eval-mock/README.md

 # Run the mockup

-- Required:
+## Required:
-  Docker
+- Docker
-  MacOS/Linux
+- MacOS/Linux

-1. In Terminal direct into the root directory and execute:
+1. In Terminal direct into the root directory and execute (make sure that docker is running):

 ```
 $ docker-compose up